 It starts with the ship that brought the settlers to the country, through farming the island until the present day.

-There is the inside of a turf hut to explore as well as an airport conveyor belt with artefacts from the past.
+There is the inside of a turf hut to explore as well as an airport conveyor belt with artifacts from the past.
 A bizarre but really effective timeline.

 If you want to know more about Iceland before starting to venture out of Reykjavik then this museum is worth taking time to visit to really understand the country.